CESI 501: Distributed Renewable Power Systems

 Instructor: Bart Nijssen

-This course gives you an overview of the advantages and challenges associated with the integration of variable sources of generation into the electric grid and distribution systems.
+This course provides an overview of the advantages and challenges associated with the integration of variable sources of generation into the electric grid and distribution systems.
 We’ll cover weather-driven renewables such as wind, solar and hydropower, which make up a rapidly increasing share of generation.
 We’ll also discuss the variability of these energy sources and how it affects grid operation, as well as strategies for adapting to this variability.
+The course is offered as credit/no credit only.

 CESI 512: Regulating Electric Utilities